sunil-srinivasa/sunil-srinivasa.github.io/LeetCode.md

 Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.

 Note:
-You may assume k is always valid, 1 ? k ?
-BST's total elements.
+You may assume k is always valid, 1 <= k <= BST's total elements.

 Follow up:
 What if the BST is modified (insert/delete operations) often and you need to find the kth smallest frequently?
 How would you optimize the kthSmallest routine?

-**If we need to find kth smallest frequently, we might need to use a heap structure??? **
+**If we need to find kth smallest frequently, we might need to use a heap structure???**

 ```python
 # Definition for a binary tree node.